getdozer/dozer-docs/docs/connectors/postgres/postgres.md

 ### Step 6: Query the APIs

-You can query the APIs using Postman using the REST (HTTP) method or the gRPC method.
+You can query the APIs using Postman's REST (HTTP) method or the gRPC method.

 ![](image4.gif)